Spigelian hernia: Eponym

-Adriaan van den Spiegel, born in Brussels, was an anatomist at the University of Padua during the 17th century.
-In 1619 he became a professor of surgery.
-Spiegel was the first to describe this rare hernia in 1627.
-The history of the Spigelian hernia became acknowledged in 1645, twenty years after Spiegel's death.
-In 1764, almost a century later, the Flemish anatomist, Josef Klinkosch was acknowledged for recognizing and describing a hernia located in the Spigelian fascia, and coined the term Spigelian hernia.
+Adriaan van den Spiegel was an anatomist at the University of Padua during the 17th century.
+He became a professor of surgery in 1619 and was the first to describe this rare hernia in 1627.
+The history of the Spigelian hernia was acknowledged in 1645, twenty years after Spiegel's death.
+In 1764, almost a century later, the Flemish anatomist, Josef Klinkosch, was acknowledged for recognizing and describing a hernia located in the Spigelian fascia, and coined the term Spigelian hernia.

 Raveenthiran syndrome

 Raveenthiran described a new syndrome in which Spigelian hernia and cryptorchidism (undescended testis) occur together.
 Some common complications of this distinct syndrome cryptorchidism are testicular torsion, and its link to testicular cancer.